dcapape/minecraft-launcher/README.md

 - Verify all required libraries are downloaded
 - Ensure the version JSON is valid and complete
 - Check that Java version matches the required version
+- For custom profiles, verify that all assets are downloaded (check `.minecraft/assets/`)

+### Custom profile installation fails

+- Verify the server URL is accessible and returns valid JSON at `/profiles.json`
+- Check that the profile JSON has all required fields (version_base, mods, etc.)
+- Ensure you have sufficient disk space for the profile installation
+- Check network connectivity for downloading mods, shaders, and resource packs
+- Verify that the base Minecraft version exists in the manifest

 ## Security Notes